 How Mystert Shoppers Get Trained On-line?

 We have extensive experience and skills in this area and our shoppers are familiar with on-line training.
 While most of our training consists of approximately 15-20 pages and takes about 20 minutes, our longest is more than 50 pages and takes over one hour to complete.
-This is the similar format than this training course, called the 7 figure cycle by Aidan Booth and Steve Clayton.

 Some of the advantages of on-line training are: